Browsing ant in the Northern Territory, Queensland and Western Australia

 In 2018, two browsing ants were detected at the RAAF base in Bullsbrook.
 Further surveillance over several months has failed to find further ants or a nest.

 The Western Australian Department of Primary Industries and Regional Development (DPIRD) has treated all known infestations by spraying and using baits.
-For the Bullsbrook site, surveillance and treatment has been undertaken in association with the Australian Government Department of Agriculture and Water Resources and the Department of Defence.
+For the Bullsbrook site, surveillance and treatment has been undertaken in association with the Australian Government Department of Agriculture and the Department of Defence.